Follow these simple tips to help make your car go further between fills.

 On the freeway, you’ll use less fuel if you:

-- You can reduce your fuel consumption by as much as 25% by taking 20 km/h off your speed
+- Reduce speed - you can reduce your fuel consumption by as much as 25% by taking 20 km/h off your speed

 - Use cruise control if you’ve got it